Home » The DoJiggy Fundraising Blog » Creative Ways to Thank Your Donors and Sponsors

 Conclusions on Thanking Supporters

 Creating long-lasting relationships with donors is one of the most important aspects of a successful nonprofit fundraising strategy.
-And reaching out to your supporters to say thanks and expressing the impact of their gift keeps them engaged.
+Reaching out to your supporters to say thanks and expressing the impact of their gifts keeps them engaged with your organization.

 Donor Appreciation Events